-In the VIPKID world, many teachers debate about whether or not to ask for parent feedback.
+In the VIPKID & ESL world, many teachers debate about whether or not to ask for parent feedback.
 I always waffle back and forth on this: I want a high percentage of feedback from parents because it’s part of the raise requirements, but I also don’t want to get a poor rating.

 In the past, when I have specifically asked for parent feedback, it has helped increase my percentage, but I also have had it backfire spectacularly on me by getting less than five apples.
-As a result of my past experiences, I don’t often ask for parent feedback unless I feel like the lesson was particularly outstanding.
+As a result of my past experiences, I don’t often ask for their feedback unless I feel like the lesson was particularly outstanding.

-Personally, I am still struggling to find the perfect wording for asking for parent feedback.
+Personally, I am still struggling to find the perfect wording for when asking parents for feedback.
 I have used some different variations with different levels of success:

 When I do ask my students’ parents for their feedback, I always try to include it right after I tell them that their child earned five stars during class.
 Psychologically, I feel like that might increase my chance of getting five apples: Your child got five stars; Teacher Caryn EU gets five apples.

 Some teachers recommend asking the parent questions to answer in their feedback like, “What are your child’s hobbies?” or “Are there any specific things that the child would like for their reward?”
 When I have had a particularly challenging student, I sometimes ask the parents to let me know in their feedback how I might better engage their child in the class.

 Additionally, some teachers increase their percentage by actually telling the parent that VIPKID rewards teachers with a high amount of feedback from students’ parents.
 I haven’t ever said that in my feedback, but I have definitely thought about it.